 What to Look for in a Retention-Focused Program

 Not every financial wellness program is equally effective at reducing turnover.
-The programs that actually move the needle on retention share a few traits:
+The programs that actually move the needle on retention share a few traits.

 They reach the whole workforce, not just the financially sophisticated.
 Programs that only help people who are already engaged with their finances miss the employees who need it most.
 A tool that starts with basic budgeting and savings goals before building toward retirement projections meets people at every level of financial readiness.

 They are private.
 An employee who is worried about money is not going to use a tool if they think HR can see their data.
-Privacy is not just a compliance consideration -- it is a prerequisite for adoption.
+Privacy is not just a compliance consideration.
+It is a prerequisite for adoption.
 The best programs give the organization aggregate participation data and nothing else.

 They do not require complex implementation.
 Mid-sized organizations and credit unions do not have six-month implementation timelines or dedicated IT teams to integrate a new benefits platform.
 Programs that work through a simple invite link and require no payroll integration, no HRIS connection, and no IT involvement see faster rollout and higher adoption.